Apprentice

 Status: No Download, Findability: 1/5

 The game made its way into magazines, via double sided adverts, but as usual the game never surfaced on the C64.
-The Amiga version featured incredible artworks, and it was fortold that the C64 would follow similiar suite.
+The Amiga version featured incredible artworks, and it was foretold that the C64 would follow similiar suite.

-Currently, not a lot of information is known about the game,though the Amiga version can be seen online, and it was a cool Alex Kidd/Wonderboy 2 style platformer, which looked good.
+Currently, not a lot of information is known about the game, though the Amiga version can be seen online, and it was a cool Alex Kidd/Wonderboy 2 style platformer, which looked good.

 Recently, one of the artists was established as Drew Northcott, who claims that Probe were behind the conversion.
 Drew just did a few bits of missing graphics for them remotely, but doesn’t know who else was involved.